 A prayer journal is something I keep hearing about, and I know my mom keeps one, but I’ve never gotten started.
 I’ve tried a few apps, and I like the idea, but it just hasn’t clicked yet.

 I’m trying this printable Prayer, Praise and Promise journal right now, and am really liking it.
 It’s helping me develop more than just a head-prayer habit, and I like it!
-It’s simple, and gives lots of room for you to prayer journal or prayer doodle, and has scripture, prayer request and gratitude list sections right there, making this a great option for how to do devotions on a busy schedule!
+It’s simple, and gives lots of room for you to prayer journal or prayer doodle, and has scripture, prayer request and gratitude list sections right there, making this a great option for quiet time routines on a busy schedule!

 This free Praying the Names of Jesus prayer journal is another really good way to get started, as it gives you a mini Bible study and prayer journal in one!